Choked Kenya port embodies challenge for new president

 "The stakes are very high.
 The coastal region is the backbone of the Kenyan economy," said Hussein Khalid, head of the Mombasa-based Muslims for Human Rights.

-In the city's working class neighbourhoods, jobless youths idle in rubbish-strewn streets lined by crumbling homes and open sewers.
+In the city's working class neighborhoods, jobless youths idle in rubbish-strewn streets lined by crumbling homes and open sewers.
 Drug addiction is a growing problem.

 The port is a major employer but suffers from the inefficiencies associated with poor roads and other infrastructure that residents say have been neglected for years.

-Shipping a container from Tokyo to Mombasa costs less than transporting it to neighbouring Uganda from the Kenyan coast, the World Bank said in 2010, and there has been little improvement since then.
+Shipping a container from Tokyo to Mombasa costs less than transporting it to neighboring Uganda from the Kenyan coast, the World Bank said in 2010, and there has been little improvement since then.

 And while it takes 19 days to ship a container from Singapore to Kenya, it takes 20 more days to truck it from Mombasa to Nairobi.